 -Andy Nguyen (01-19-07)

 We have many customers who ask about how to replace the cones in each end of the torsion springs.
 The first time I did it 28 years ago it took me at least 2 hours.
 Hopefully these instructions will help you avoid the same sweat and strain.
 IMPORTANT: We recommend removing your existing cones before ordering springs without cones to assure you can remove them successfully.

 At one end of the spring is the winding cone; at the other end is the stationary cone.
 We will begin with the stationary cone.

-First, install the bolts and nuts from the spring anchor bracket in the stationary cone as pictured here.
+First, install the bolts and nuts from the spring anchor bracket in the stationary cone and finger-tighten them as pictured here.